Max-Joshua/Herramientas_Computacionales/README.md

-# Herramientas_Computacionales Final Proyect 1
+# Herramientas_Computacionales Final Proyect
 ## José Derbez, Joshua Amaya and Alejandro Fernandez

-This proyect consists of slight modifications made to 3 differenent Python games taken from "Freegames"
+This proyect consists of slight modifications made to 3 differenent Python games taken from "Freegames", and a spooky platformer to conmemorate the spooky season!

 Play a new videogame: